A glimpse of how life is lived here.

-First thing Monday met with an esteemed theatre and opera director to discuss his forthcoming visit to the Edinburgh festival.
+First thing, met with an esteemed international theatre and opera director to discuss his forthcoming visit to the Edinburgh festival.

 Later, after spending an hour or so on a novel in progress (Heavensfield), and an hour or so on a non-fiction book (How to Eat like a Local in Barcelona), I met with a trusted friend at his parents’ apartment in L’Antiga Esquerra de l’Eixample.
 We discussed plans for a very special tri-lingual wine-tasting I’ll be hosting in November.

-Thursday evening met with the film-maker, Justin Donlon, at Gredos, a granja, or snack bar, across the street from Verdaguer metro, to discuss my role in a planned documentary about the artist, Geoff Harwood.
+In the evening I met with the film-maker, Justin Donlon, at Gredos, a granja, or snack bar, across the street from Verdaguer metro, to discuss my role in a planned documentary about the artist, Geoff Harwood.

 The movie, Learning to Drive, starring Ben Kingsley, and directed by local dirctor, Isabel Coixet, was ok, verging on good.
 The acting, camerawork and editing all superb.
 But for me, the script lacked a certain necessary tension.